What is FooGallery?

 You can leave it set to default or choose to include the title, caption, alt tag or description as the title or description for the image.
 These pull from the media file, and can be adjusted by editing the individual image or file.

 The default setting here is None, so to add Paging to your gallery you will need to select a Paging type.
 FooGallery Free comes with Dots.
-Once selected, you will be able to set your Page Size, along with the position and theme of the Dots.
+Once you’ve selected this you’ll be able to set your Page Size, as well as the position and theme of the Dots.

-FooGallery PRO comes with the additional options of Pagination, Infinite Scroll and Load more.
+FooGallery PRO comes with the additional numerical Pagination, Infinite Scroll and Load more.

 You can select the Simple Filtering for basic options such as Theme, Source and Position.
-Advanced Filtering allows you more options, such as changing the size or opacity of the Filter buttons.
+Alternatively, Advanced Filtering gives you more options, such as changing the size or opacity of the Filter buttons.

 In this tab, you’re able to choose the icon you would like to display on your video thumbnail.
 You can also make it Sticky, meaning it displays even when you’re not hovering over it.
 You can adjust the size of your lightbox, should you need to.
 And finally, you can set YouTube and Vimeo videos to play automatically.